Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the economy remains resilient and is expected to recover rapidly in the near future thanks to strong domestic consumption, supported by moderate inflation, accelerating public investment disbursement and improving trade activities.”

 While Vietnam’s industrial production is expected to contract due to weak global demand, other sectors are forecast to grow healthily.
-The services sector is expected to continue expanding thanks to a revival in tourism and a recovery in related services.
-Agriculture will benefit from rising food prices, and is expected to grow by 3.2% in 2023 and beyond.
+The services sector is expected to continue expanding thanks to the revival of tourism and the recovery of related services.
+Agriculture will benefit from rising food prices and is expected to grow by 3.2% in 2023 and the following year.

 The report also highlights significant risks to this outlook.
-Domestically, slow disbursement of public investment and structural weaknesses in the economy pose key risks to growth.
+Domestically, slow disbursement of public investment and structural weaknesses in the economy pose the main risks to growth.

 Externally, a sharp slowdown in global growth and a weak recovery in China remain risks to the economic outlook.
 Remaining high interest rates in the US and Europe, coupled with a stronger US dollar, could further complicate the recovery in external demand and lead to depreciation of the dong.